Reduce dropoffs

 If we can make search effortless, like having a conversation with a real person, then Beth and Brandon will be more able to articulate their needs and find homes that fulfill their criteria.

-Craft a vision and narrative of better experiences
+Crafting a vision and narrative of better experiences

 Beth and Brandon shop for a home

 The narrative takes them through months of Zillow-surfing and exchanging information until they’re ready to take a tour.
-They meet Alan the agent, share their search criteria, and continue to evolve their requirements as Alan exposes them to even more homes and areas.
+They meet Alan the agent, share their search criteria, and continue to collaboratively evolve their requirements as Alan exposes them to even more homes and areas.

+The story ends when they find a home that meets most of their needs, and they make an offer.
 During the experience, they didn’t feel rushed — instead, they were provided the tools, time, and support needed to make a confident home-buying decision.

 Get leadership buy-in

-The team presented the illustrated narrative to Product and company leadership who approved the concepts.
+The team presented the illustrated narrative to Product and company leadership, who approved the concepts.
 Over the following months, we worked with our Product partners and adjacent teams to implement parts of the vision.

-The goal was to deploy capabilities in a way that would “do no harm” to key metrics.
+The goal was to deploy capabilities in a way that would “do no harm” to key conversion metrics.
 We designed MVP experiences that provided enough user value so that we could learn about needed enhancements before investing more in any feature.

 Executing the vision…incrementally